MarioRj16/LS/README.md

 The conceptual model has the following restrictions:
 - Player's email and token as AK.
 - Game's name as AK.
-- Gamingsession's date can´t be inserted with a date newer than the current date.
+- GamingSession's date can´t be inserted with a date newer than the current date.
 - Capacity must be higher than 0.

 #### Physical Model

-The physical model of the database is available in [link to the SQL script with the schema definition](link).
+The physical model of the database is available in [link to the SQL script with the schema definition](src/main/sql/createSchema.sql).

 We highlight the following aspects of this model:
 - Gaming Session state is defined as true if the date is newer than the current date.